awesome-webextension/webpack-target-webextension/README.md

-- TODO: let's set output.environment.dynamicImport to `true` by default.
-- TODO: let's set hmr file names by default.

 # webpack-target-webextension

 [![npm-version](https://img.shields.io/npm/v/webpack-target-webextension.svg)](https://www.npmjs.com/package/webpack-target-webextension)

-This webpack 5 plugin provides reasonable preset and fixes things don't work for a WebExtension.
+This webpack 5 plugin provides reasonable presets and fixes things that don't work for a WebExtension.

-Looking for webpack 4 support?
-See 0.2.1.
+If you are looking for webpack 4 support, please install 0.2.1.
 [Document for 0.2.1](https://github.com/awesome-webextension/webpack-target-webextension/tree/a738d2ce96795cd032eb0ad3d6b6be74376550db).

 The list of things we fixed in this plugin: